Wyndham flood protection upgrade

 - Enhance our ability to adapt to a changing climate and plan future asset upgrades.

-Funding from central government has enabled this work to be brought forward in the Long Term Plan and delivered at a much lower cost to ratepayers.
+Central government funding enabled this work to be included in the Long-Term Plan and delivered at a much lower cost to ratepayers.

 - Sourced and stockpiled sufficient stop bank materials for the project.